Russell A. Steindam

 Russell Albert Steindam (August 27, 1946 – February 1, 1970) was a United States Army officer and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in the Vietnam War.
-Russell grew up in Plano, where his family moved when he was five years old.
-He graduated at the top of his class from Plano High School before entering the University of Texas.The Collin County Courthouse in McKinney, Texas is named after Lieutenant Steindam.
+Steindam grew up in Plano, Texas, where his family moved when he was five years old.
+He graduated at the top of his class from Plano High School before entering the University of Texas.
+The Collin County Courthouse in McKinney, Texas, is named after Lieutenant Steindam.

 Biography

-Steindam joined the Army from his birth city of Austin, Texas in 1968.
-On October 1, 1969, he arrived in South Vietnam and by February 1, 1970 was serving as a first lieutenant in Troop B, 3rd Squadron, 4th Cavalry Regiment, 25th Infantry Division.
-On that day, in Tay Ninh Province, South Vietnam, during Operation Toan Thang IV Steindam covered an enemy-thrown hand grenade with his body, protecting his fellow soldiers at the expense of his own life.
+Steindam joined the army from his birth city of Austin, Texas, in 1968.
+On October 1, 1969, he arrived in South Vietnam; and by February 1, 1970, he was serving as a first lieutenant in Troop B, 3rd Squadron, 4th Cavalry Regiment, 25th Infantry Division.
+On that day, in Tay Ninh Province, South Vietnam, during Operation Toan Thang IV, Steindam covered an enemy-thrown hand grenade with his body, protecting his fellow soldiers at the expense of his own life.

-Steindam, aged 23 at his death, was buried in Restland Memorial Park, Dallas, Texas.
+Steindam, aged 23 at his death, was buried in Restland Memorial Park, in Dallas, Texas.